How Mechanical Engineers Support Compliance & Regulatory Cases

 • Risk Allocation: They help identify potential technical risks early and assign responsibility, ensuring that contract clauses are fair and enforceable.

-• Scope of Work Review: They analyse contracts for engineering design to ensure they clearly define duties, reducing ambiguity in professional negligence claims.
+• Scope of Work Review: They analyse engineering design contracts to ensure they clearly define duties, reducing ambiguity in professional negligence claims.

 Contact Gilmore Engineers